zhengli97/zhengli97.github.io/_pages/about.md

 I am also maintaining a curated list [[Links](https://github.com/zhengli97/Awesome-Prompt-Learning-for-Vision-Language-Models)]<img src="https://img.shields.io/github/stars/zhengli97/Awesome-Prompt-Learning-for-Vision-Language-Models?style=social"/> of prompt learning methods for vision-language models.
 Feel free to check it out~

 The journey of scientific research is challenging, but I'm passionate about my work.
-If you're interested in my research or encounter any research problems, please feel free to contact me via email (zhengli97 [at] {mail.nankai.edu.cn, qq.com}).
+If you're interested in my research or encounter any problems, please contact me via email (zhengli97[at]qq.com).

 <!-- Also, I love:
 - Trekking and Mountaineering 🗻.
 I have summited [Haba Snow Mountain](https://en.wikipedia.org/wiki/Haba_Snow_Mountain) (5396m ASL).